 - Possible side effects from adenosine include flushing, chest pain, shortness of breath, headache, or nausea.
-Any side effects that occur usually go away within 1 to 2 minutes after we stop giving the drug. - We will closely watch your vital signs during your test.
+Any side effects that occur usually go away within 1 to 2 minutes after we stop giving the drug. - The radioactive tracer does not usually have any side effects, but you may have a metallic taste in your mouth. - We will closely watch your vital signs during your test.
 Problems are very rare with this test.
-But, we have emergency equipment nearby, in case it is needed. - The radiation used in this test is similar to the amount used for a computed tomography (CT) scan of the belly.
+But we have emergency equipment nearby, in case it is needed. - The radiation used in this test is similar to the amount used for a computed tomography (CT) scan of the belly. - The risk of serious injury or death is 1 in 10,000 patients.